 Our program attracts a competitive and highly skilled pool of students, with diverse background experiences.
 We typically accept five to seven students each year.
-For the 2020-21 academic year, the program consists of 29 students, five of whom are on internship.
+For the 2021-22 academic year, the program consists of 29 students, six of whom are on internship.
 Our program has a strong commitment to diversity, equity, and inclusion in all forms.
-Among current students, 17% are members of racial-ethnic minority groups.
+Among current students, 31% are members of racial-ethnic minority groups.
 After a successful first year of course work, our students are awarded an M.Ed. degree.
 For an in-depth summary of admission statistics and program outcomes over the past five years, please visit our program Student Admissions, Outcomes, and Other Data page.

 Prospective students often ask what aspects of the application are given most weight when considered for acceptance into the program.
 Each application is looked at as a whole; relatively weak GRE scores, for instance, might be balanced by strongly positive recommendation letters.
 One factor that is consistently important is the Statement of Professional Goals.
 This reflection is the best way to get a feel for who you are and how you would fit into the program.